Mugdha-Hazra/Machine-Learning/README.md

-# Machine-Learning-Coding-Blocks-
+# Machine-Learning And Data-Science using Python and R.
-It includes all course content and my personal notes of coding blocks ml course.
+It includes all course content and my personal notes of course.